Geographic groups

 Group for Beardless Irises

-The Group is the youngest of the specialist subgroups of the BIS.
-It was founded in 1976 to cater for the apogon (beardless) irises, though its name then, Siberian, Spuria and Japanese Iris Group, does show its initial bias.
+The Group was founded in 1976 to cater for the apogon (beardless) irises, though its name then, Siberian, Spuria and Japanese Iris Group, does show its initial bias.

-Principally the Group is widespread and aims to help spread information about growing and raising the species and cultivars, including now the other iridaceae.
+Principally the Group is widespread and aims to help share information about growing and raising the species and cultivars, including now the other iridaceae.
 Often newcomers to irises will have similar questions to those who originally started the Group.
 To help these and others, all the Group’s Newsletters and Reviews are published freely on the website.
 Simply go to the publications page and download what takes your fancy.
-In 2017 29,000 publications were downloaded and like our membership, this was not just in the UK, but worldwide.
+In 2022 9587 publications were downloaded and a further 711 consulted.
+Like our membership, this was not just in the UK, but worldwide.

-We are fortunate in having several enthusiastic National Collection holders among our members and a wealth of present and historic data to share.
-If you would like to get involved or want to share your experiences, please contact Alun Whitehead (membership) or Brita Carson (Editor) who will be pleased to hear from you.
+If you would like to get involved or want to share your experiences, please contact Alun Whitehead (admin) who will be pleased to hear from you.

 To join, please contact: